stoXmod/stoXmod/README.md

 - 👨‍💻 Currently learning: Ethereum and Supabase

-- 💬 All of my projects are available at [https://nishara.me](https://nishara.me)
+- 💬 Some of my projects are available at [https://nishara.me](https://nishara.me)

 - 📫 You can reach me at **x@nishara.me**